Comparisons12 min read

 Is Linear better than Jira in 2026?

-For most modern dev teams — yes, and it's not particularly close on day-to-day usability.
-Linear is faster, easier to use, and better designed for the way software teams actually work today.
-That said, Jira is still the superior choice for enterprise-scale teams, regulated industries, and organizations already deep in the Atlassian stack.
+For most modern dev teams — yes.
+Linear wins on usability and day-to-day experience, and it's not particularly close.
+The speed and design just feel better.
+That said, Jira is still the superior choice for enterprise teams, regulated industries, and organizations already locked into Atlassian.

 Can Linear replace Jira for large teams?

-It depends on your complexity.
-Teams under roughly 100-150 engineers without heavy compliance requirements can absolutely make Linear work — and many are.
-Beyond that, you start hitting Linear's real limitations around custom workflows, advanced reporting, and enterprise admin controls.
+It depends on your needs.
+Teams under roughly 100-150 engineers without serious compliance requirements can absolutely make Linear work — and many have.
+But beyond that, you start hitting limits with custom workflows, advanced reporting, and enterprise admin controls.

 Is Jira still worth using in 2026?

-Absolutely — for the right team.
-Jira has continued to invest in performance and AI features and it's not stagnating.
-If you genuinely need what Jira offers, it's still the best option at enterprise scale.
-The problem is that a lot of teams use it when they don't actually need that level of complexity.
+Yes — for the right situation.
+Jira keeps improving its performance and AI capabilities, so it's not stagnating.
+The real issue is that a lot of teams use it when they don't actually need that level of complexity.

 How does Linear pricing compare to Jira in 2026?

-Very similar at the entry level — around $8/user/month for both.
-Linear tends to be more predictable because it doesn't have the ecosystem of paid add-ons that quietly inflate Jira's total cost.
-Fun fact: once you factor in Confluence, Atlassian Access, and common marketplace add-ons, some larger Jira teams are paying $40-50/user/month all-in.
-Linear's all-in cost is almost never that high.
+Entry-level pricing is similar — around $8/user/month for both.
+But Linear is more predictable because you're not paying for a bunch of add-ons that quietly inflate the bill.
+Once you factor in Confluence, Atlassian Access, and common marketplace plugins, some large Jira teams hit $40-50/user/month all-in.
+Linear rarely gets that expensive.

 What are the best alternatives to both Jira and Linear?

-Good question — and honestly, the answer depends on why neither tool is working for you.
-Shortcut (Shortcut, formerly Clubhouse) is a solid middle-ground option that splits the difference pretty well.
-Height is a newer entrant worth watching if you want something fresh.
-Try Asana works well for cross-functional teams that include non-engineering roles.
-And Try Notion can work for early-stage teams who want docs and project management in one place — though I'd argue it stretches a bit thin as a pure PM tool once your team grows past about 15 people.
+Good question.
+Shortcut (formerly Clubhouse) is a solid middle ground.
+Height is a newer option worth checking out if you want something fresh.
+Try Asana works well for cross-functional teams with non-engineering roles.
+And Try Notion can work for early-stage teams that want docs and PM in one place — though I'd say it gets stretched thin as a pure PM tool once you pass about 15 people.

 Does Linear have a free plan in 2026?

-Yes — and it's genuinely useful, not a crippled trial.
+Yes — and it's actually useful, not just a limited trial.
 Linear's free plan supports up to 10 members with core features including unlimited issues, cycles, and projects.
-For a small team just getting started, you might not need to pay for anything for a while.
+For a small team just starting out, you might not need to pay for anything initially.

 Tags